Selling with T&S Antiques

 - Email a photograph of your item, including as many relevant details as possible to firstname.lastname@example.org

-Larger or bulky items can be appraised at a home visit by one of our specialist valuers.
-Please call 0118 950 8611 to make an appointment.
+Larger or bulky items can be appraised during a free home visit by one of our specialist valuers.
+Please telephone 0118 950 8611 to make an appointment.

 There is a lotting fee of £3 + VAT per lot

 Commission is charged on a lot by lot basis at a rate of 15% + VAT.